-American Academy of Pediatrics $(AAP)^{l}$
+American Academy of Pediatrics $(AAP)^{\frac{1}{2}}$

-In 202204, the AAP publishedissued updated clinical practice guidelines that are meant to replace the 2004 clinical guidelines concerning the assessment and treatment of neonatal hyperbilirubinemia in infants ≥35 weeks.
-The 2022 AAP guidelines focus on recommendations for when infants should have a direct antiglobulin test (DAT) and blood type testing; implementation of care practices that promote evidence-based breastfeeding support that is family-centered; recommendation against providing the infant with water or dextrose water as an oral supplementation to prevent hyperbilirubinemia or to decrease bilirubin levels; importance of assessing for glucose-6-phosphate dehydrogenase (G6PD) deficiency; assessment for hyperbilirubinemia neurotoxicity risk factors; recommendations for when total serum bilirubin (TSB) or transcutaneous bilirubin (TcB) should be measured; recommendations for phototherapy treatment.
-The 2022 AAP guidelines address the issues of prevention, risk assessment, monitoring, and treatment of neonatal hyperbilirubinemia in infants ≥35 weeks.They recommend support and promotion of successful breastfeeding; assessment for severe hyperbilirubinemia before discharge; early follow up based on risk of hyperbilirubinemia; and treatment with phototherapy and/or exchange transfusion to prevent BIND in infants at risk.
+In 2022, the AAP published updated clinical practice guidelines that are meant to replace the 2004 clinical guidelines concerning the assessment and treatment of neonatal hyperbilirubinemia in infants ≥35 weeks.
+43 The 2022 AAP guidelines focus on recommendations for when infants should have a direct antiglobulin test (DAT) and blood type testing; implementation of care practices that promote evidence-based breastfeeding support that is family-centered; recommendation against providing the infant with water or dextrose water as an oral supplementation to prevent hyperbilirubinemia or to decrease bilirubin levels; importance of assessing for glucose-6-phosphate dehydrogenase (G6PD) deficiency; assessment for hyperbilirubinemia neurotoxicity risk factors; recommendations for when total serum bilirubin (TSB) or transcutaneous bilirubin (TcB) should be measured; recommendations for phototherapy treatment.
+The 2022 AAP guidelines address the issues of prevention, risk assessment, monitoring, and treatment of neonatal hyperbilirubinemia in infants ≥ 35 weeks.
+43

-National Institute for Health and Care Excellence (NICE)&
+National Institute for Health and Care Excellence (NICE)

 NICE guidelines cover diagnosing and treating jaundice in order to detect and prevent very high levels of bilirubin.
-They provide consensus-based thresholds for when phototherapy and exchange transfusion should be initiated by age in hours.
+They provide consensus-based thresholds for when phototherapy and exchange transfusion should be initiated by age in hours.-8